tahoma2d/tahoma2d_docs/source/creating_movements.rst

     - Click the arrowhead button to the left of the node name to minimize/maximize it selectively.

-    - Click the **Maximize Nodes** (|maximize|) button in the bottom bar of the Stage Schematic pane to minimize/maximize all of the nodes.
+    - Click the **Maximize Nodes** (|maximize|) button in the bottom bar of the Stage Schematic panel to minimize/maximize all of the nodes.

 .. tip:: **To select objects and links:**